|

 aka

-Great destination for those wishing to back pack into the
+Great destination for those wishing to backpack or day hike into the

 Several pack outfits lead out of these campgrounds.